rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 {% include image.html url="https://rguigoures.github.io/images/bootstrap_std.png" width=500 %}

-{% highlight python %}
-for i,x in enumerate(X):
-    print("For {0} surveyed persons, the percentage of persons watching the games is {1} (± {2})%".format(x, round(Y[i],1), round(Yerr[i],1)))
-{% endhighlight %}
-{% highlight html %}
+<div style="background-color:#eff5fb;padding:15px;"> <font face="Monaco" size="2" color="#75787a">
 For 2 surveyed persons, the percentage of persons watching the games is 40.0 (± 60.0)%
 For 4 surveyed persons, the percentage of persons watching the games is 47.5 (± 56.8)%
 For 8 surveyed persons, the percentage of persons watching the games is 52.5 (± 36.7)%
 For 16 surveyed persons, the percentage of persons watching the games is 56.3 (± 26.8)%
 For 32 surveyed persons, the percentage of persons watching the games is 62.8 (± 20.6)%
 For 64 surveyed persons, the percentage of persons watching the games is 63.4 (± 9.6)%
 For 128 surveyed persons, the percentage of persons watching the games is 64.0 (± 6.0)%
 For 256 surveyed persons, the percentage of persons watching the games is 61.1 (± 4.9)%
 For 512 surveyed persons, the percentage of persons watching the games is 63.5 (± 2.2)%
 For 1024 surveyed persons, the percentage of persons watching the games is 63.0 (± 3.7)%
 For 2048 surveyed persons, the percentage of persons watching the games is 63.7 (± 1.9)%
 For 4096 surveyed persons, the percentage of persons watching the games is 64.0 (± 1.3)%
 For 8192 surveyed persons, the percentage of persons watching the games is 64.0 (± 0.5)%
 For 16384 surveyed persons, the percentage of persons watching the games is 64.0 (± 0.7)%
 For 32768 surveyed persons, the percentage of persons watching the games is 64.1 (± 0.5)%
-{% endhighlight %}
+</font></div>

 ### The binomial confidence interval